SQE FAQs

 I am a final year law student.
 If I take a gap year in order to work next year, can I still apply for the LPC?
 And what would you advise me to do?

-Candidates who started a ‘qualifying law degree’ in 2021 or earlier can choose either the LPC or SQE route to qualification.
-The concern you might have is whether you would be able to secure a traditional training contract after taking a gap year and then taking the LPC, as the number of traditional training contracts has significantly reduced because of the introduction of the SQE.
+In most cases, candidates who started a ‘qualifying law degree’ in the Autumn of 2021 or earlier can choose either the LPC or SQE route to qualification.
+As you are considering the LPC, you should have two concerns.
+Firstly, the number of LPC courses is rapidly diminishing, so you may be left with few choices of provider/location for your LPC after your gap year.
+Secondly, unless you have already secured a traditional LPC training contract after your gap year, there is a significant risk that you will never do so, because the number of traditional training contracts has significantly reduced following the introduction of the SQE.
 You might be best advised to see whether you can secure any QWE as part of your gap year and opt for the SQE pathway.
-If you do choose the LPC and don’t secure a traditional LPC training contract, you can still qualify via the SQE: you would be exempt form SQE1, but would still have to pass SQE2 and complete two years’ QWE
+If you do choose the LPC and don’t secure a traditional LPC training contract, you can still qualify via the SQE: you would be exempt from SQE1, but would still have to pass SQE2 and complete two years’ QWE.
+But you may be best advised (in most cases) to opt for the SQE pathway.

 General SQE Questions